oliviaxu0528/oliviaxu0528/README.md

 ### Hi, Olivia Here 👋 Welcome!

-I'm a full stack developer, currently living in Seattle, WA.
+I'm a full stack developer, based in Seattle, WA.

 After 5 years working in finance&accounting, I realized how tech is disrupting the traditional industry, driving greater efficiency, security, automation and etc. I'm passionate about revolutionization.
 Previously, I got chance to work closely with software developer team as a Domain Specialist.
 Thus, I decided to make a career change to become a SWE. :woman_technologist: